Uitware/locreg/docs/configuration.md

         serviceContainerCount: 1 # Number of containers to run.
 May be omitted
         taskDefinition:
           family: "myTaskFamily" # Name of the task family.
 May be omitted
+          awsRoleName: "myRoleName" # Name of the AWS role.
+May be omitted
           memoryAllocation: 512 # Memory allocated for the task in MB.
 May be omitted
           cpuAllocation: 256 # CPU units allocated for the task.
 May be omitted
           containerDefinitions:
-            - name: "myContainerName" # Name of the container.
+            name: "myContainerName" # Name of the container.
 Must be unique.
 May be omitted
             portMappings:
               - containerPort: 80 # Port number on the container.
 May be omitted
                 hostPort: 80 # Port number on the host.
 May be omitted
                 protocol: "tcp" # Protocol used by the container.
 May be omitted
       vpc: # VPC (Virtual Private Cloud) configuration
         cidrBlock: "10.0.0.0/16" # CIDR block for the VPC.
 May be omitted
         subnet:
           cidrBlock: "10.0.1.0/24" # CIDR block for the subnet.
 May be omitted
 ```

 #### ECS default values